Bread Guide: Overnight Country Blonde

 Day 5 (24h later)

-Levain's 24-hour Lifecycle
+Levain's 24-hour Life Cycle

 During normal operation, levain never goes into the fridge; it lives its life on the countertop in a sealed container.
-You feed it every 24h.
+You feed it every 24 hours.
 That takes about 5 minutes.
 Whether you should do this in the morning or the evening depends on your schedule; see below.

 Feeding levain: